Back to calculators

 On resale, transfer tax (Impuesto sobre Transmisiones Patrimoniales, ITP) depends on the autonomous community and the property.
 On new builds, VAT often applies to the home at a general rate, with reduced rates for certain official protection homes.

 Banks often finance up to around 80% of the lower of purchase price or valuation for a primary home, but rules, products, and exceptions vary.
-The percentage you must contribute in cash affects the price you can aim for even if your income could support a higher payment.
+The cash you contribute still caps the workable price even if a payment looks affordable on paper.

 What affects the mortgage a lender will offer?